Erick Pohlhammer

-Erick Swen Pohlhammer Boccardo (born 1955) is a Chilean poet of the Generation of the 80s, a self-described "media figure, traveler, compulsive reader, Zen Buddhist, and expert in both academic and pop culture."
+Erick Swen Pohlhammer Boccardo (5 February 1955 – 22 May 2023) was a Chilean poet of the Generation of the 80s, a self-described "media figure, traveler, compulsive reader, Zen Buddhist, and expert in both academic and pop culture."

 Biography

 Erick Pohlhammer studied at The Grange School, from which he graduated in 1972 and then entered the Catholic University, where he obtained the title of professor of Castilian.
 At the same time, he studied aesthetics, a degree he did not complete because he decided to go to the United States where he earned a postgraduate degree in education at the University of Miami.